dg203087/dg203087.github.io/_posts/2020-04-23-wizards_in_search_of_magic_courses.markdown

 ---

+My Rails app is a user registration system for my upcoming Wizard Retreat Weekend.
+Away from my developer life, I organize the NYC Harry Potter Meetup (The Group That Shall Not Be Named) and we are planning weekend retreat for our members.
+Wizards (users) who sign up for the retreat on the app can register for courses as well as edit or cancel their registrations.
+(Quidditch, anyone?)

-For the coding challenge during my Rails assessment, I was asked to add filtering functionality to the index page of my application.
-On the course index page, Wizards can view a full list of the courses available during my upcoming Wizard Retreat Weekend.
-The course list could eventually become long and having search functionality could come in handy.
+On the course index page, Wizards can view a full list of the courses available during the weekend.
+The course list could eventually become long and having search/filtering functionality could come in handy.

 After giving it a moment of thought, I knew that I would need to:
-1. Add some sort of form to my index view
+1. Add a form to my index view
 2. Use an Active Record scope method in my Course model to filter by NAME
 3. Call the action in my controller